 Individual performance of pupils in tests is due to a range of factors and this should be recognised.
 Assessments are designed to evaluate, measure and report the progress and attainment of pupils, rather than evaluate the performance of teachers.
 Trying to hold teachers to account for assessments that they typically administer themselves undermines effective assessment and risks unduly distorting curriculum and classroom practice.
-The performance of a single exam class should also not be used as a principal measure of teachers away from other classes.
+The performance of a single exam class should also not be used as a principal measure of teaching quality in a performance management system, not least because it can distort the focus of teachers away from other classes.
 The exam performance of a class depends on many factors, most of which are outside the control of the person who happens to have them in their final year.
 This is why pay progression should never be dependent on quantitative assessment metrics, such as test outcomes.